 Related terms: percutaneous coronary intervention, PCI, percutaneous transluminal coronary angioplasty, PTCA

-Coronary artery disease (CAD) affects more than 16 million Americans, making it the most common form of heart disease.
+Coronary artery disease (CAD) affects more than 15 million Americans, making it the most common form of heart disease.
 CAD most often results from a condition known as atherosclerosis, which happens when a waxy substance forms inside the arteries that supply blood to your heart.
-This substance, called plaque, is made of cholesterol, fatty compounds, calcium, and a blood-clotting material called fibrin.
 As the plaque builds up, the artery narrows, making it more difficult for blood to flow to the heart.

 As the blockage gets worse, blood flow to the heart slows and a condition called angina pectoris may develop.
-Patients often say that angina is like a squeezing, suffocating, or burning feeling in their chest.
-The pain usually happens when the heart has an extra demand for blood, such as during exercise or times of emotional stress.
 In time, the narrowed or blocked artery can lead to a heart attack.

 A number of medicines can be used to relieve the angina pain that comes with CAD.
 But, because medicines cannot clear blocked arteries, a very narrowed coronary artery may need more treatment to reduce the risk of a heart attack.
 One option is a percutaneous coronary intervention (PCI), such as balloon angioplasty or a stent.